carloscfgos1980/ZTM_Javascript-Advance-course/08. Asynchronous JavaScript/README.md

 - Check <Javascript Run - time environment>

+- Example of function that creates <stack overflow>: function foo(){
+  foo()
+  }

+foo() // This is something call "recursion".
+A function that call itself

+**When asynchronous happens:**

+- communicate between machines
+- speaking to a database
+- make networks request
+- images processing
+- reading files

+**Javascript is a single threaded languague that can be non-blocking.
+It has one callstack, that it does one thing at a time.
+In order to not block the single thread. it can asynchronous with callback functions.
+And this callback functions get run in the background, through the call back queue, and the event loop to bring into the callstack**

 # Lesson 3.
 Promises

 https://academy.zerotomastery.io/courses/advanced-javascript-concepts/lectures/12551440

 - A Promise is an object that may produce a single value some time in the future.
-Either a resolve value or a reson that is not resolved (rejected)
+Either a resolve value or a reason that is not resolved (rejected)
 - A Promise maybe in one of three possible states: fullfilled, rejected or pending

 - There are 3 examples in <Promises.js> file